thirstylearning/AID-SQL/README.md

 ## Model Train

-Or you can train our category model and ranking model from script by yourself.
+Or you can train the category and ranking models from scratch here.